-Matt Lundquist, LCSW, MSEd, founded Matt Lundquist LCSW in 2009, after several years in private and group practice.
-A diverse group practice in Lower Manhattan, Matt Lundquist LCSW, has grown under Mr. Lundquist’s leadership to a thriving practice that has become a fixture of the community.
+Matt Lundquist, LCSW, MSEd, founded Matt Lundquist LCSW, a group therapy practice in Tribeca, NYC, in 2009, after several years in private and group practice.
+A diverse group practice in Lower Manhattan, Matt Lundquist LCSW, has grown under Mr. Lundquist’s leadership to a thriving therapy practice that has become a fixture of the Tribeca community.

 As director of Matt Lundquist LCSW, Mr. Lundquist leads in all aspects of running the business, including facilities, financial and human resources management functions.
 He also provides weekly supervision to the therapists in the practice.
 As a therapist, his development has been deeply influenced by the study of philosophy and the practice and performance of the creative arts.

-With a Master’s of Social Science in Social Work from Columbia University and a Master’s in Education from Bank Street College, Mr. Lundquist completed the therapist training program at the East Side Institute, where he later served on the faculty.
+With a Master’s degree from Columbia University and a Master’s in Education from Bank Street College, Mr. Lundquist completed the therapist training program at the East Side Institute, where he later served on the faculty.
 He has also taught as an adjunct professor at the Hunter College School of Social Work.

 Prior to private practice, Mr. Lundquist worked as a learning specialist both in schools and privately, including at the Bronx Charter School for the Arts and the Greenburgh-Graham School District.
 He also worked as a school social worker at the Bronx School for Children.
 Mr. Lundquist spent several years working in public and private schools in New York City, in non-profit settings and as an activist in social justice movements, particularly related to race, human rights and child welfare.